Newtown area graffiti and street art: King Street south

-There are many prominent murals and "wall art" works to be found along the southern end of King St., between Newtown Station and St. Peter's Station/Sydney Park.
-Only a few of these face directly onto King St., and most are located along the side walls of buildings on the corners of King St and the various side streets that lead off from it.
+There are many prominent murals and "wall art" works to be found along the southern end of King Street, between Newtown station and St Peters station/Sydney Park.
+Only a few of these face directly onto King Street, and most are located along the side walls of buildings on the corners of King St and the various side streets that lead off from it.

-The "South of the Border" mural (created by Unmitigated Audacity Productions) is located on the side wall of a shop on King St., opposing the Union Hotel.
+The "South of the Border" mural (created by Unmitigated Audacity Productions) is located on the side wall of a shop on King Street, opposing the Union Hotel.
 This mural was clearly visible for many years, but is now obscured by a tree growing in the front yard of the terrace house next door.

 Enmore Road

-The major mural along Enmore Road is the "Jungle" mural painted on the side of the medical practice on the corner of Bailey St. and Enmore Rd., next to the Caltex petrol station.
-Created by retired artist, Colin Bebe, it depicts various African wild animals rampaging around the intersection of King St. and Enmore Rd.
+The major mural along Enmore Road is the "Jungle" mural painted on the side of the medical practice on the corner of Bailey Street and Enmore Road, next to the Caltex petrol station.
+Created by retired artist, Colin Bebe, it depicts various African wild animals rampaging around the intersection of King Street and Enmore Road.

 The "Great Wave" mural

-One of the largest and longest-lasting Newtown murals is the "Great Wave" mural, painted on the side of a house located at the corner of Munni St. and Gowrie St. in south Newtown.
+One of the largest and longest-lasting Newtown murals is the "Great Wave" mural, painted on the side of a house located at the corner of Munni Street and Gowrie Street in south Newtown.
 Created in 2000, it features a striking combination of elaborate 3D style abstract pieces and pictorial images on a Japanese theme, including a huge image of a breaking wave rendered in the style of the famous Hokusai woodcut The Great Wave Off Kanagawa.
 The work is credited to artists "DAYS", "DMOTE", "PUDL" and "SNARL", members of the street art collective "Big City Freaks" (BCF), whose initials can be seen on the far right of the Great Wave mural.
-In October 2009 members of this group rendered a new mural along the rear wall of the Ausscrap building, facing Wilford St.
+In October 2009 members of this group rendered a new mural along the rear wall of the Ausscrap building, facing Wilford Street.